andan67/wormnav/README.md

 - An Android companion app to manage gpx tracks and routes and send them to the Garmin device via bluetooth.
 - The ConnectIQ app for the Garmin device to navigate along the track and run activities.

-**Notes**
-- The apps are still in beta and currently only works for the Garmin devices Forerunner 230 and 235
-- For performance and memory reasons, the number of track/way points used for the navigation on the Garmin device is limited.
-Thus it might be necessary to reduce the number of points of existing tracks or routes by the 'optimize' feature.

 **Installation and User Guide**
 - Download the sources and build binaries using Android Studio and Eclipse with Garmin plugin.
 - Deploy the built apps to the Android and Garmin devices.